IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 A worked example (illustrative โ€” verify with current schedules)

-A trader running a covered-call program on $200k of US stock, 10 calls/month written and rolled:
+A trader running a covered-call program on $200k of US stock, 10 calls/month written and rolled (numbers below should be verified against Tastytrade pricing and IBKR options commissions before relying on them):

-At 10 lots/month they're close.
+At 10 lots/month the two brokers are close.
 At 100 lots/month with multi-leg structures, IBKR Tiered's per-contract drop and rebate capture pulls ahead.
-The cost-of-money side (margin interest) usually pulls the same direction at any size.
+The cost-of-money side (margin interest, IBKR rate page) usually pulls the same direction at any size.

 3. Asset coverage โ€” where Tastytrade hits a hard ceiling